 The pattern given here lets you make a cool leggings in your favourite cotton cloth.The bias cut of the pattern gives it the necessary stretch and the gusset we sew to the pattern allows you to wear it comfortably.

 The leggings come somewhere between the tights and pants in the garment grades.
 One single rule for wearing is not to confuse Leggings with pants.
 They are not to be worn on their own as an alternative to pants.
 They are usually worn under slightly long tunics/ tops or long jackets.
-For people older than 40 this rule is golden not optional.

 This leggings pattern is one of the easiest pant patterns to draft and to sew.
 After you have made it you will be wondering why you didn’t make one before .
 The elastic waistband and the bias cut makes this very comfortable and the slit opening near the ankle maintains the close fitting cut.